Plenyx/PlenBotLogUploader/README.md

 # PlenBotLogUploader [![Build and test](https://github.com/Plenyx/PlenBotLogUploader/actions/workflows/build-and-test.yml/badge.svg?branch=main)](https://github.com/Plenyx/PlenBotLogUploader/actions/workflows/build-and-test.yml) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/Plenyx/PlenBotLogUploader/latest/total?label=latest%20release%20downloads&style=flat-square) ![GitHub all releases](https://img.shields.io/github/downloads/Plenyx/PlenBotLogUploader/total?label=total%20downloads&style=flat-square)
 The all-in-one solution for all your arcdps logs.

-If you need any help to set-up the bot, be up-to-date with latest features or have a direct contact with other users of the uploader, you can join a special Discord server "[PlenBot support line](https://discord.gg/khMDaym)"!
+If you need any help to set up the bot, be up to date with the latest features or have a direct contact with other users of the uploader, you can join a special Discord server "[PlenBot support line](https://discord.gg/khMDaym)"!

 *Maintained by @Plenyx & @sobrinth.*